Satisfactory Academic Progress (SAP) Policy

 The date of withdrawal used to determine whether or not a student owes a repayment of financial aid funds, and the amount of repayment, is determined as follows:

 - The date the student began the institution’s withdrawal process or officially notified the institution in writing of intent to withdraw.
-Withdrawals are considered official when a student completes and submits an add/drop form to the Registrar Office prior to withdrawal deadlines for the semester.
+Withdrawals are considered official when a student completes and submits an add/drop form to the Office of the Registrar prior to withdrawal deadlines for the semester.

 OR, if a student did not withdraw or notify the institution of the intent to withdraw (unofficial withdrawal), the last date of attendance is determined as follows: